warrenguy/sinatra-rate-limiter/README.md

   end

   get '/' do
-    "this route has the global limit applied" end
+    "this route has only the global limit applied" end

   get '/rate-limit-1/example-1' do